Amish in Kentucky: 2024 Guide (50+ Communities)

 In addition to Guthrie and Crofton, a third, smaller electric New Order settlement can be found at Princeton in Caldwell County.
 This particular Amish subgroup has found Kentucky a welcoming state.

-On the other end of the spectrum, Kentucky is also home to several ultraconservative Swartzentruber Amish settlements, one found in Hardin County near Sonora, and a second in Graves County near Mayfield.
+On the other end of the spectrum, Kentucky is also home to several ultraconservative Swartzentruber Amish settlements.
+One found in Hardin County near Sonora, and a second in Graves County near Mayfield.
+Swartzentruber Amish permit only minimal technology and are arguably the most resistant to change.

-Other Kentucky counties with multiple Amish settlements include Grayson, Henry, Lincoln, Logan, Fleming, Casey, and Breckinridge Counties.
-For a full list of Kentucky communities, check the 2023 Amish State & County Settlement list.
+Other Kentucky counties with multiple Amish settlements include Grayson, Henry, Lincoln, Logan, Mason, Fleming, Casey, and Breckinridge Counties.
+For a full list of Kentucky communities, check the 2024 Amish State & County Settlement list linked at bottom.

 Amish in KY: A growing & diverse population

-Kentucky is a state which has rapidly drawn new Amish settlement over the past 50 years.
-In fact, all of today’s Kentucky Amish settlements, except for two, have been founded during the last half century.
+Kentucky has rapidly drawn new Amish settlement over the past 50 years.
+In fact, all of today’s Kentucky Amish settlements, except for two, have been founded during the last half-century.

-The Bluegrass State’s attractive location, lying adjacent to Amish-heavy states like Ohio and Indiana, and its relatively low land prices have led large numbers of Amish to settle within its borders.
+The Bluegrass State’s attractive location, next to Amish-heavy states like Ohio and Indiana, and its relatively low land prices have led large numbers of Amish to settle within its borders.

 According to the Young Center for Anabaptist and Pietist Studies, Kentucky has been among the fastest-growing states with Amish populations of significant size.